How to Sharpen an Axe Properly

 The Best Way to Sharpen an Axe

-I remain convinced that the best way to sharpen an axe is the old-fashioned way – by hand, using simple tools such as a file or sharpening stone.
+I remain convinced that the best way to sharpen an axe is the old-fashioned way – by hand, using simple tools such as a file and sharpening stone.
 There is little risk of damaging your axe like you might with a power tool, and it doesn’t take much longer, either – if the axe is even somewhat decently maintained, re-sharpening it shouldn’t take much longer than 5 minutes.
 Some axe users swear by their power tools for honing their edges – and if you want to change your axe’s profile, make the cheeks thinner and the angle of the blade smaller, then power tools will get you there faster.
 Power tools are fine to use if you know how to use them.
-It might take sacrificing an axe or two to get the hang of it, though, so don’t use a belt sander or angle grinder on your new Gransfors Bruks maul or grandfather’s American felling axe if you’ve never done it before!
+It might take sacrificing an axe or two to get the hang of it, though, so don’t use a belt sander or angle grinder on your new Gransfors Bruks or grandfather’s American felling axe if you’ve never done it before!

 Hopefully this article was helpful – if it was and you liked it, check out the rest of our how-to guides on axe purchase and care.
 Thanks for reading!